geerlingguy/ansible-role-nginx/README.md

     nginx_user: "nginx"

 The user under which Nginx will run.
+Defaults to `nginx` for RedHat, and `www-data` for Debian.

     nginx_worker_processes: "1"
     nginx_worker_connections: "8192"